 HOW RECOVERY REALLY HAPPENS

 This is not legal advice.
-None of it is, and neither am I not legally trained.
-This is just Rexxfield’s long experience talking.
+This is just Rexxfield’s long experience (since 2008) talking.

 Allow me to share the basic process of how cryptocurrency scam recovery can happen: